The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Discussion

-Nevertheless, this star formation rate is still considered typical, compared to the ICM cooling rate, which is $345\substack{+41\\-37}\,\rm{M}_{\odot}/\rm{yr}$.
-The SFR of PKS1353-341 is about $\sim$2\% of the cooling rate, which, according to Fig.~\ref{fig::starformationrate}, is typical for strong cool cores~\citep{2008ODea}.
-Other strong cool core clusters, such as Abell 1795 and Abell 2597, also have star formation rates at this scale.
-Specifically, Abell 1795's and Abell 2597's SFR are $9$ and $4\,\rm{M_\odot}/\rm{yr}$, respectively~\citep{2005Hicks,2007Donahue}.
-Thus, this system is more similar to a highly-suppressed cooling flow like Abell 1795 than it is to a run-away cooling flow like the Phoenix cluster.
+Nevertheless, this SFR is considered typical, compared to the ICM cooling rate, which is $345\substack{+41\\-37}\,M_\odot\,\rm{yr^{-1}}$.
+The SFR of PKS1353-341 is about $\sim$2\% of the cooling rate, which, according to Fig.~\ref{fig::starformationrate}, is typical for SCCs~\citep{2008ODea}.
+Other SCC clusters, such as A1795 and A2597, also have SFRs at this scale.
+Specifically, A1795's and A2597's SFR are $9$ and $4\,M_\odot\,\rm{yr^{-1}}$, respectively~\citep{2005Hicks,2007Donahue}.
+Thus, this system is more similar to a highly suppressed cooling flow, like A1795's, than it is to a run-away cooling flow, like the Phoenix cluster's.